JelleZijlstra/JelleZijlstra.github.io/typing-council.md

 type system should be stable.
 That's important because typing is now an important tool for many real-world Python users, and we want their code to continue working.
-For example, if library authors release a library that exposes types using semantics specified in the PEPS or now in the typing spec, they should reasonably expect that type checkers in the future will interpret those semantics the same as they do now.
+For example, if library authors release a library that exposes types using semantics specified in the PEPs or now in the typing spec, they should reasonably expect that type checkers in the future will interpret those semantics the same as they do now.